trpc/trpc/www/docs/client/introduction.md

 # tRPC Client

-The "vanilla" tRPC client can be used to call your API as if it's a local function, enabling a seamless development experience.
+The "vanilla" tRPC client can be used to call your API procedures as if they are local functions, enabling a seamless development experience.

 ```ts
 import type { AppRouter } from '../path/to/server/trpc';